Brockton, Massachusetts: Government

 Brockton has a city government led by a mayor and city council.
 The city elects a mayor for two-year terms.
-Previous mayors include Winthrop H. Farwell Jr., John T. Yunits Jr., David Crosby, Carl Pitaro, Richard L. Wainwright, John E. Sullivan, Alvin Jack Sims, Joseph H. Downey and Paul Studenski.
+Previous mayors include Winthrop H. Farwell Jr., John T. Yunits Jr., David Crosby, Carl Pitaro, Richard L. Wainwright, John E. Sullivan, Alvin Jack Sims, Joseph H. Downey, Paul Studenski and Robert F. Sullivan.
 James Harrington was elected mayor in 2005 and began his term in January 2006.
-He was re-elected on November 6, 2007, for another two-year term.
-He had previously served 16 years as a City Councilor.
 In the fall of 2009, City Councilor Linda Balzotti defeated Harrington to become the city's first female mayor.
 Balzotti was defeated in 2013 by Bill Carpenter, who won the election by only 44 votes.
 After the unexpected death of Bill Carpenter on July 3, 2019, City Councillor President Moises Rodrigues become the acting Mayor.
 On July 15, 2019 Rodrigues was unanimously elected by the 11-person City Council to become the Mayor of Brockton.
-Rodrigues became the first person of color to become Mayor of Brockton after serving six years on the Brockton city council.
+Rodrigues became the first person of color to become Mayor of Brockton after serving six years on the Brockton city council, and was elected by popular vote in 2026.
 In 2009, community activist Jass Stewart was elected to councilor-at-large becoming the first African American to serve in Brockton's city council.
 The city council consists of four Councilors-at-Large and seven ward Councilors, one for every ward in the city.
-As of January 2020, the mayor of Brockton is Robert F. Sullivan.
+As of January 2026, the mayor of Brockton is Moises M. Rodrigues.